-Andrea Pass :: Artistic Director
+Andrea Pass :: Artistic Producer

 Andrea Pass is a graduate of Calgary’s Young Canadians and the University of Calgary Program of Dance.
 Working as a choreographer and professional arts programmer over the last 25 years, Andrea has a diverse arts background in professional and educational arts.
-She has developed and managed dance education programs for the Wildflower Arts Centre, St Margaret’s School and Ballet Victoria.
+She has developed and managed dance education programs for the Wildflower Arts Centre, St Margaret’s School, and Ballet Victoria.
 Her choreographic work has varied from musicals to traditional ballets to contemporary dance on both film and stage.
 A classically trained dancer, Andrea’s film CEA was part of the Cultural program at the Canadian Cultural Pavilion, Expo 2010 in Shanghai.

-Nicole Pemberton :: Instructor
+Nicole Pemberton :: Artistic Director